bisesh7/book-market-backend/README.md

 React Features:

 Contexts:
-BooksContext.js
-CartContext.js
+Redux

-    Context and Hooks are used for the state management for this application.
+    Redux is used for the state management for this application.

 Reactstrap:
 Bootstrap: